dykstrom/ronja/README.md

 and unzip it into a directory of your choice.
 Let's call this directory
 <ronja_home>.

+#### XBoard

+Find the XBoard resource file .xboardrc in your home directory.
-If you run Windows, find your WinBoard .ini file, and find the option /firstChessProgramNames in this file.
+Now find the option -firstChessProgramNames in this file.
 Add a line like the following in the list of chess programs:

+    "Ronja" -fcp ./ronja.sh -fd <ronja_home>

+#### WinBoard

+Find your WinBoard .ini file.
+It will be located somewhere in your home directory in AppData/Roaming.
+Now find the option /firstChessProgramNames in this file.
+Add a line like the following in the list of chess programs:

     "Ronja" -fcp ronja.bat -fd <ronja_home>

-If you run Linux, find the XBoard resource file .xboardrc, and find the option -firstChessProgramNames in this file.
-Add a line like the following in the list of chess programs:

-    "Ronja" -fcp ./ronja.sh -fd <ronja_home>
+#### Arena

+In Arena, you should go to Engines | Install New Engine...
+In the dialog that appears, navigate to <ronja_home> and select ronja.bat.
+In the next dialog, set the type of the engine to Winboard.
+That's it!

 ## Description